mancusolab/sushie/README.rst

 Support
 =======
 Please report any bugs or feature requests in the `Issue Tracker <https://github.com/mancusolab/sushie/issues>`_.
-If you have any questions or comments please contact zeyunlu@usc.edu and/or nmancuso@usc.edu.
+If you have any questions or comments please contact zeyunlu@usc.edu and nmancuso@usc.edu.

 Other Software
 =============
-MA-FOCUS

-TWAS Simulator
+Feel free to use other software developed by `Mancuso Lab <https://www.mancusolab.com/>`_:

+`MA-FOCUS <https://github.com/mancusolab/ma-focus>`_: a Bayesian fine-mapping framework using `TWAS <https://www.nature.com/articles/ng.3506>`_ statistics across multiple ancestries to identify the causal genes for complex traits.

-SuSiE PCA is a scalable Bayesian variable selection technique for sparse principal component analysis
+`SuSiE-PCA <https://github.com/mancusolab/susiepca>`_: a scalable Bayesian variable selection technique for sparse principal component analysis

+`twas_sim <https://github.com/mancusolab/twas_sim>`_: a Python software to simulate `TWAS <https://www.nature.com/articles/ng.3506>`_ statistics.

 ---------------------